 Giuliani Generates the Most Enthusiasm

 Name Recognition.
-Among white evangelicals, 93% of Republican and Republican-leaning registered voters claim to have heard of Sen. John McCain.
-Rudy Giuliani and Newt Gingrich* follow closely behind at 89% each.
-Mitt Romney is known by 68% of white evangelicals, and Fred Thompson* is familiar to 52%.
+Among white mainline Protestants, Republican and Republican-leaning registered voters are nearly unanimous in saying they are familiar with Rudy Giuliani, and more than nine-in-ten have heard of Newt Gingrich* (94%) and John McCain (93%).
+Mitt Romney is known by 78% of white mainline Protestants, and Fred Thompson* is familiar to 68%.

 Likely Support.
-Among evangelical, Republican registered voters, Giuliani currently generates the most enthusiasm (albeit somewhat less than among Republican registered voters overall), with nearly one-in-three (32%) saying there is a “good chance” they would vote for him and an additional 35% saying there is “some chance.”
-Only 18% say there is “no chance” Giuliani would get their vote.
-In contrast, about one-sixth of evangelical Republicans (16%) say there is a “good chance” they would vote for McCain, and an additional 40% say there is “some chance” they would vote for him; 26% say there is “no chance” they would vote for McCain.
+Among mainline Protestant, Republican registered voters, Giuliani currently generates the most enthusiasm, with nearly one-in-three (30%) saying there is a “good chance” they would vote for him.
+An additional 46% say there is “some chance,” while only 18% say there is “no chance” Giuliani would get their vote.
+Fewer than one-in-five mainline Protestants say there is a “good chance” they would vote for Romney (18%), Gingrich (16%) or McCain (16%).
+Gingrich is viewed most negatively by this group, with 46% saying there is “no chance” they would vote for him, compared to 23% for McCain and 21% for Romney.

-Despite being significantly less well-known than many of the other candidates, Fred Thompson generates as much enthusiasm among evangelical Republicans as do McCain, Gingrich or Romney (20% say there is a “good chance” they would vote for Thompson, while just 7% say there is “no chance” they would vote for him).
+Despite being significantly less well-known than many of the other candidates, Fred Thompson generates as much enthusiasm among this group (27% say there is a “good chance” they would vote for him) as do Gingrich and Romney.